STARTER GUIDE

 Step 9 — Run your first backup

-Click Run Backup Now in VaultGuard's main interface to kick off your first backup manually, rather than waiting for the scheduled time.
+Click Backup Process Selection in VaultGuard's main interface and select which processes to run, choosing between Full Process, Backup + Integrity, or Backup Only to kick off your first backup manually, rather than waiting for the scheduled time.

 Expect the first backup to take longer than subsequent ones because it's creating a complete system image.
 For a typical Windows